Counter-illumination: Hiding from prey

 Besides its effectiveness as a predator avoidance mechanism, counter-illumination also serves as an essential tool to predators themselves.
 Some shark species, such as the deepwater velvet belly lanternshark (Etmopterus spinax), use counter-illumination to remain hidden from their prey.
 Other well-studied examples include the cookiecutter shark (Isistius brasiliensis), the marine hatchetfish, and the Hawaiian bobtail squid.
 More than 10% of shark species may be bioluminescent, though some such as lantern sharks may use the light for signalling as well as for camouflage.

 Defeating counter-illumination camouflage

 An animal camouflaged by counter-illumination is not completely invisible.
 A predator could resolve individual photophores on a camouflaged prey's underside, given sufficiently acute vision, or it could detect the remaining difference in brightness between the prey and the background.
 Predators with a visual acuity of 0.11 degrees (of arc) would be able to detect individual photophores of the Madeira lanternfish Ceratoscopelus maderensis at up to 2 metre, and they would be able to see the general layout of the photophore clusters with poorer visual acuity.
-Much the same applies also to A. veranyi, but it was largely given away by its unlit fins and tentacles, which appear dark against the background from as far away as 8 metre.
+Much the same applies also to Abralia veranyi, but it was largely given away by its unlit fins and tentacles, which appear dark against the background from as far away as 8 metre.
 All the same, the counter-illumination camouflage of these species is extremely effective, radically reducing their detectability.